 It takes more than a budget, determination, and patience to reach the first page, though.
 You will need to be armed with accurate knowledge to execute or oversee a best-in-class SEO plan.

 I’m sure you’re not surprised to hear the SEO industry is rife with misinformation, exaggerating sales reps, and flat out dishonest industry professionals.
 In fact, if you’re reading this, I am willing to wager you’ve worked with a digital marketing professional that oversold their company’s capabilities.

 Am I right?

 You’ve probably sat through phone calls, webinars, screen shares, face-to-face presentations, and taken a few chances.
 And there is absolutely nothing wrong with that.
 It means you care about your firm and you’re committed to its growth.

-If you read this to the end, I promise you will have the roadmap to a successful SEO campaign.
-If you implement the plan, it could result in regular cases from organic traffic.
+If you read this to the end, I promise you will have the roadmap to a successful Personal Injury SEO campaign.
+Implementing this plan could result in regular cases from organic traffic.
 If you decide to implement these tactics on your own, it will most likely take more reading and studying.
-If you decide to outsource, you will be much better prepared to interview an SEO company and manage them each month.
+If you decide to outsource, you will be much better prepared to interview an SEO company and manage them properly each month.